-(d) Take such reasonable steps as the State deems necessary to restrict the use and disclosure of information about individuals and families receiving assistance under the program attributable to funds provided by the Federal Government (section 402(a)(1)(A)(iv) of the Social Security Act)
+(d) Take such reasonable steps as the State deems necessary to restrict the use and disclosure of information about individuals and families receiving assistance under the program attributable to funds provided by the Federal Government (section 402(a)(1)(A)(iv) of the Social Security Act).

-The State has established confidentiality rules and procedures within the guidelines provided under state (RCW 74.04.060 and RCW 74.04.062) and federal law.
-The following changes have been made in response to state and federal welfare reform legislation:
+The State has established confidentiality rules and procedures within the guidelines provided under state (RCW 74.04.060, 74.04.062) and federal law.
+The following changes have been made in response to state and federal welfare reform legislation.

 The State has revised confidentiality provisions that expand access to client records by law enforcement officials.
-Specifically, in accordance with state welfare reform legislation, the Department of Social and Health Services will disclose the current address and location of a WorkFirst recipient to an officer of the law or a person identified as a United States immigration official if the department is given the recipient's name and social security account number and the officer/official satisfactorily demonstrates that the recipient is a fugitive, that the location or apprehension of the recipient is within the officer's/official's duties, and that the request is made in the proper exercise of those duties.
-In addition, if the department becomes aware that a WorkFirst recipient is the subject of an outstanding warrant, the department may contact the appropriate law enforcement agency and, if the warrant is valid, provide the law enforcement agency with the location of the recipient.
+Specifically, in accordance with the Social Security Act, the Department of Social and Health Services will disclose the current address and location of a WorkFirst recipient to an officer of the law or a person identified as a United States immigration official if the department is given the recipient's name and social security number and the officer/official satisfactorily demonstrates that the recipient is a fugitive, that the location or apprehension of the recipient is within the officer's/official's duties, and that the request is made in the proper exercise of those duties.
+In addition, if the department becomes aware that a WorkFirst recipient is the subject of an outstanding warrant that meets certain criteria, the department may contact the appropriate law enforcement agency and, if the warrant is valid, provide the law enforcement agency with the location of the recipient.

-The Department of Social and Health Services will provide the Employment Security Department with the names and social security numbers of all recipients in the WorkFirst program (or any successor state welfare program).
-This information will be used for the purposes of statistical analysis and evaluation of the WorkFirst (or any successor state welfare) program only.
+The Department of Social and Health Services provides the Employment Security Department with the names and social security numbers of all recipients in the WorkFirst program.
+This information will be used for the purposes of statistical analysis and evaluation of the WorkFirst program only.

-Attachment A [of the TANF State Plan] is written certification by Governor Jay Inslee that during the fiscal year the State will: Establish and enforce standards and procedures to ensure that the State will screen for and identify WorkFirst clients with a history of family violence as defined under P. L. 104-193 (while maintaining confidentiality), refer such individuals to counseling and supportive services and waive some requirements, such as time limit, work participation, and child support cooperation, in cases where compliance with such requirements would make it more difficult for clients to escape family violence or unfairly penalize clients.
+Attachment A [of the TANF State Plan] is written certification by Governor Jay Inslee that during the fiscal year the State will:

+- Establish and enforce standards and procedures to ensure that the State screens for and identifies WorkFirst clients with a history of family violence as defined under Social Security Act (while maintaining confidentiality) - Refer such individuals to counseling and supportive services and waive some requirements, such as time limit, work participation, and child support cooperation, in cases where compliance with such requirements would make it more difficult to escape family violence or unfairly penalize clients.

-(e) Establish goals and take action to prevent and reduce out-of-wedlock pregnancies, with special emphasis on teenage pregnancies (section 402(a)(1)(A)(v) of the Social Security Act)
+(e) Establish goals and take action to prevent and reduce out-of-wedlock pregnancies, with special emphasis on teenage pregnancies (section 402(a)(1)(A)(v) of the Social Security Act).

-Under state welfare reform legislation, the director of the Office of Financial Management established an interagency task force on unintended pregnancy in order to: review existing research on the short and long-range costs; analyze the impact on the WorkFirst program; and develop and implement a state strategy to reduce unintended pregnancy.
+Following welfare reform legislation of the late '90s, the director of Washington's Office of Financial Management established an interagency task force on unintended pregnancy to review existing research on the short and long-range costs, analyze the impact on the WorkFirst program, and develop/implement a state strategy to reduce out-of-wedlock and unintended pregnancy.

-The Department of Social and Health Services, Health Care Authority, Department of Health, Office of the Superintendent of Public Instruction and other state programs established goals and have continued to take action to prevent and reduce the incidence of out-of-wedlock pregnancies, with special emphasis on teenage pregnancies.
-The numerical goal for reducing the illegitimacy ratio of the state was established at 1% per year for federal Fiscal Years 2009, 2010, and 2011.
+The Department of Social and Health Services, Health Care Authority, Department of Health, Office of the Superintendent of Public Instruction and other state agencies established goals associated with this task force and have continued to take action to prevent and reduce the incidence of out-of-wedlock pregnancies, with special emphasis on teenage pregnancies.
 The current focus is to decrease unintended pregnancy, empower families to choose if and when they have children, and increase access and decrease barriers to quality family planning services.